 We are Natrium Capital Limited, a limited liability company registered in England and Wales, with registration number 07948053.
 Our Registered Address is 1 Devonshire Street, London W1W 5DR.
-Natrium Capital is a corporate finance boutique specialising in the chemicals and adhesives, materials, paints and coatings, biotechnology and clean technology industries.
-Natrium Capital offers high level strategic and M&A (mergers and acquisitions) execution advice and has extensive experience in investment banking and corporate finance.
+Our Business Address is 10 Bloomsbury Way, London WC1A 2SL.
+Natrium Capital is a corporate finance boutique specialising in the chemicals and adhesives, materials, renewables, paints and coatings, biotechnology and clean technology industries.
+Natrium Capital offers high level strategic and M&A (mergers and acquisitions) tactical and execution advice and has extensive experience in investment banking and corporate finance.
 Natrium Capital is currently working with a number of clients worldwide.

 How we collect your personal data

 We will only collect and use your personal data where we have legitimate business reasons to do so.
 We may obtain personal data from you to provide you a service or when we provide a service to one of our clients, when you contact us or visit our offices, including when you call us, get in touch with us via our website, or when you or your organisation correspond with us using any means of communication.
 This includes personal data provided to us:

 We collect personal data in order to provide the best possible service we can or to maintain good relationships.
 We only collect the data we need, and we will ensure we have appropriate physical and technological security measures to protect your personal data.